Whitespace404/Blog_Post_App/README.md

 Once you are done using the application, you can press Control + C if you want to stop the running server.

-## For any issues with the instructions or the application, please <a href="https://github.com/Whitespace404/EverPost/issues/new">raise an issue</a>
+## If you find any issues with the instructions to clone the repository or the application, please <a href="https://github.com/Whitespace404/EverPost/issues/new">raise an issue.</a>

 ---